 I am still going through the third pass, which is to test each remaining engine for individuality of search results.
 Some are crossed out below.
 They are crossed out, if I did not find sufficient unique search results.
 Sufficient unique results means that the first twenty results were not listed in the first twenty results of bing and the first sixty results of google.

 During the third pass, I found a directory of international search engines, which lead me to expand my results toward the bottom of the page.
-I use a browser extension to translate the results into English.
+I like Seznam and use it regularly.
+As opposed to Baidu, English search returns mostly English results.
+When I use Baidu, I use a browser extension to translate the results into English.

 Using Alexa or Similarweb to determine the popularity of search engines makes for a very rough estimate.
 Another rough estimate, would be to visit the Alternativeto.net website.
 Another would be to look at the most popular search engine plugins at https://mycroftproject.com/dlstats.html.
 Lastly, there is the google trends site.